Skip to main content

 You can replicate data via two-step publishing, which helps you avoid running the entire process only to have it fail.
 This process helps if you’re just starting your replication and transfer processes, and need more control over the results.

-Transfer: Create a new replication, configure it for your site, and select Transfer as the replication type.
+1. Transfer: Create a new replication, configure it for your site, and select Transfer as the replication type.
 If the transfer fails, figure out what went wrong.
-Once you've fixed it, try again.
+After you've fixed it, try again.

-Publish: Create a second task called Data Publish to publish the data.
-For data replication, the data in the transfer and publish tasks must match.
+2. Publish: After the transfer succeeds, you create a second task called Data Publish to publish the data.
+For data replication, the data in the transfer is required to match the published tasks data.
 For example, you can’t transfer catalog, index, and promotion data, and then only publish catalog data.

 Data Replication

-Because data replication is intended to push the latest version of a storefront into production, it’s a replace operation, and not a merge.
-Data replication first creates a copy of the data from the source instance at a new location in the target instance, without replacing the original data.
+Replication is a replace operation, and not a merge.
+Data replication first copies the data from the source instance to a new location in the target instance, preserving the original data.
 When the process completes, you switch from the existing data to the new data in the target system, effectively replacing the data.
-It’s seamless and instantaneous.

 B2C Commerce data can have an organization or site scope.
-At the organization level, data is shared by all sites.
-At the site level, data is only used by an individual site.
-Within each scope, you can select different sets of data to replicate, such as all of the organization's catalogs or a specific storefront's promotions and coupons.
-This is the lowest level of data replication granularity supported.
+At the organization level, all sites share data.
+At the site level, only the site uses the data.
+Within each scope, you can select different sets of data to replicate, such as the organization's catalogs or a storefront's promotions and coupons.
+This level is the lowest level of data replication granularity supported.
 This capability is useful when some data is ready to replicate and some isn’t.
-For example, new content assets might be ready for production, while new catalog definitions aren’t.
+For example, new content assets are ready for production, but new catalog definitions aren’t.

 There are some limitations.
-You can’t select a single product in a catalog or a promotion from within a data set to replicate.
-Data replication doesn’t copy these from staging:
+You can’t select a single product in a catalog or a promotion from within a dataset to replicate.
+Data replication doesn’t copy these objects from staging:

 Schedule Data Replication